Senababs/LITA_Training_Documentation/README.md

 ## Exploratory Data analysis
 ...
-These are the insights/trends realized from the results of analysis done which helps to make informed decisions to propel various businesses.Such as:
+These are the insights/trends realized from the results of analysis done such as:
   - Regions with highest sales
   - Most demand product/brand
   - Staff with highest/lowest sales
+    These helps to make informed decisions to propel various businesses.

 ## Conculsion